stacksjs/stacks/README.md

 ## Postcardware

 The framework and any of its over 80 packages will always be free.
-We are very excited to see which parts of the world Stacks ends up in. _We would love to receive a postcard—which we publish on our website._
+We are very excited to see which parts of the world Stacks ends up in. _We would love to receive a postcard—which we publish on our website.
+Thanks to Spatie for this wonderful idea._

-Our address: Stacks.js, 5710 Crescent Park #107, Playa Vista 90094, CA
+Our address: Stacks.js, 5710 Crescent Park #107, Playa Vista 90094, CA, USA

-##### _Thanks to Spatie for this wonderful idea._

 ## Sponsors